Curt Marsh

 Curt Marsh (born August 25, 1959) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
-He was selected in the first round by the Oakland Raiders out of the University of Washington in the 1981 NFL draft.
+He was selected 23rd overall in the first round by the Oakland Raiders out of the University of Washington in the 1981 NFL draft.
 Marsh was a High School All-American at Snohomish High School in Snohomish, Washington.
 Marsh played for the Raiders through 1987.
 He underwent more than 20 surgeries for football-related injuries, including a foot amputation, which he attributes to inadequate medical care.